-In the year 2021-2022, a period in which we celebrated our 50th anniversary, West Dunbartonshire Citizens Advice Bureau advised and assisted 4,278 clients (an increase of 24% on the previous year) and dealt with 27,260 issues (an increase of 30% on the previous year), in turn generating \pounds 1.1 million in client financial gains (including debt write-offs) which is down slightly on the previous year.
+In the year 2022-2023, West Dunbartonshire Citizens Advice Bureau advised and assisted 5,448 clients (an increase of 27% on the previous years which was itself an increase of 24% on 2020-2021) and dealt with 36,707 issues (an increase of 34% on the previous year).
+This work generated £1.6 million in client financial gains (including debt write-offs) - an increase of 52% on the previous year.

-Like many organisations we continued to be affected by lockdown restrictions but in the last six months of the year in question we began to actually exceed pre-lockdown figures in terms of client numbers and client issues.
-Throughout this period, concerns remained about the safety of staff and volunteers and those clients who wished for in-office advice (but who themselves sometimes had underlying health conditions).
-Alongside continuing development of multi-channel services we tightly managed a gradual increase in the number of in-office face-to-face appointments.
+During this period we continued to be affected by the after-effects of lockdown restrictions but through the efficiencies brought about by telephone and digital services we have consistently improved on pre-lockdown numbers for clients and issues.
+Alongside continuing development of multi-channel services we tightly managed a gradual increase in the number of in-office and outreach face-to-face appointments.